-As for direct motivation to ride the bike, I do my best as a “thanks” to all my supporters, friends and family who have believed in me from the beginning.
-For the last five years, Jonas my husband has helped immensely with my motivation.
+As for direct motivation to race my bike hard, I do it as a “thanks” to all my supporters, friends and family who have believed in me from the beginning.
+Since the winter of 2007, my husband Jonas has helped immensely with my motivation.
 He has become the ideal teammate I never knew existed.
 He has made it more enjoyable to be a bike racer.
 We work incredibly well together to prepare for races and to compete in them.
 He handles all the driving, bikes, and other logistics while I just focus on riding my bike, eating, and recovering.
 It is also nice to have someone to celebrate the great results with as well as someone who will let me cry in his arms when it doesn’t work out.

 Food & Supplements

-Breakfast – Oats and muesli with an apple and banana with warm water
+Oats and muesli with an apple and banana with tepid water.

-Dinner – pasta with homemade pesto, mixed salad with a balsamic vinegrette and soup.
+Pasta with homemade pesto, mixed salad with a balsamic vinaigrette and soup.
 Last night it was lentil soup, rucola salad and Vegetable Green Curry.

-Protein – I keep my protein very low - never more than 6-10% for health reasons.
+I keep my protein very low - never more than 6-10% for health reasons.
 I never ever go out of my way for protein.
 I once broke my leg and after three weeks, I went back to the doctor for a checkup.
 He viewed the x-ray and immediately pulled my coach aside to ask what I did because he just witnessed a miracle.
 A break that should have taken minimum six weeks was completely healed in three.
 My coach responded that I am on a strict low-protein diet.
 When I am in a heavy training or racing period, I am very careful to keep my protein low as well for added performance benefits.
 Even if I weren’t a strict vegan, I would still never go back to eating animal protein as it comes in a very complex form which zaps your body of energy, robs it of amino acids, creates toxins and leaves you dehydrated just to break it down.